iclr-blogposts/2025/_posts/2025-04-28-risks-private-evals.md

 - **Need for Independent Evaluation**: To ensure fair assessments, it's crucial to separate the entities involved in model training from those conducting evaluations.
 - **Transparency and Disclosure**: Organizations should disclose potential conflicts of interest and the methodologies used in evaluations to maintain credibility.

+---

+## Acknowledgements

+We would like to thank [Zack Lipton](https://www.zacharylipton.com/), [Zico Kolter](https://zicokolter.com/), [Aditya Grover](https://aditya-grover.github.io/), [Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/), and [Ashima Suvarna](https://asuvarna31.github.io/) for their valuable feedback and discussions that helped shape this blog post.

+Fun fact: This blog was born in a car somewhere in the North Cascades, post-CVPR 2024.
+Thank [Gantavya Bhatt](https://sites.google.com/view/gbhatt/) for keeping his eyes on the road while we vented about LLM evaluation bias.
+The view wasn't bad either:

+{% include figure.html path="assets/img/2025-04-28-risks-private-evals/pnw.png" class="img-fluid" %}